 – Reverse logistics

-– Control, forecasting and managing inventory
+– Control, forecasting and manage inventory

 – Warehouse storing, packing and handling inventory